Ready Player One (soundtrack): Thematic references

 At Spielberg's request, Silvestri references his own music from Back to the Future within the film's score, as well as quoting music written by other composers including Max Steiner's theme from King Kong, Akira Ifukube’s main theme from Godzilla, and the score composed by Wendy Carlos and Rachel Elkind from The Shining.
 Silvestri commented, "There were several instances where Steven said, ‘I don’t want something similar to the Back to the Future score, I want the exact score and I want this particular section of it.
 I want it the way it was in the film.’
 Steven had a lot of fun with the score".

-One sequence recreated the Overlook Hotel (which had veen the setting of The Shining).
+One sequence recreated the Overlook Hotel (which had been the setting of The Shining).
 The location consisted both physical sets and computer-generated imagery to recreate the location from that film, but Spielberg wanted the sequence to be authentic and asked Silvestri to create the score, which was more faithful to that film.
 Silvestri recalled it "very fun to re-create that and see how he mirrored the shots in the film".

 Silvestri commented on the closing scenes: "After talking with Steven, it appeared to me that after Halliday got his bad diagnosis, he was really handing over his child to someone else.
 The OASIS was his creation and it was a culmination of his life’s work.
 He designed a great way to find a new parent for this child that he could no longer care for.… And he found someone pure of heart, who loved the good things about the OASIS just as he did."